Are you not sure about which is the best SUP paddle based on your needs? We were wondering too, so we did a little digging.

 Fresh Waterman Full Carbon SUP Paddle

-Of all the paddles listed here, the Fresh Waterman is by far the most expensive and is currently listed at around $180.
+Of all the paddles for SUP listed here, the Fresh Waterman is by far the most expensive and is currently listed at around $180.
 However, it’s one of the best paddles we have come across and has some impressive features, including a carbon fiber shaft, high-density PVC core, and a very lightweight construction.

 It’s guaranteed for 18 months and also comes with a paddle bag, going some way to making that hefty price worthwhile.